Examples¶

 python -m geoextent -b --geojsonio https://doi.org/10.5281/zenodo.4593540

-Combine with convex hull:
+Combine with other options:

-python -m geoextent -b --convex-hull --geojsonio https://doi.org/10.1594/PANGAEA.734969
+python -m geoextent -b --convex-hull --geojsonio --browse https://doi.org/10.1594/PANGAEA.734969

 Quiet Mode¶